-Students study historical figures to determine, based on their own definition, whether those historical figures qualify as heroes.
+Lesson Two: Students study historical figures to determine, based on their own definition, whether those historical figures qualify as heroes.
 They once again see both positive and negative attributes.
 To foster discussions about what it means to be a hero, when we implemented the lesson, we incorporated historical figures whose hero status is debatable, such as Robert E. Lee or Christopher Columbus.
 Students had the opportunity to discuss whether the good brought to society outweighed the bad.

 To expand students’ understanding of heroes, we also included Maya Angelou in our unit.
 Although heroes are typically associated with acts of physical strength, Maya Angelou possesses mental and emotional strengths that make her heroic.
 She overcame both personal and societal challenges to positively affect the world.
 This different perspective of a hero was important to include in order to provide heroes who were relevant to every student in the classroom.